 Ornette Coleman’s door has always been open to other musicians, and a few years ago I spent a couple of afternoons with my favorite melodist.
-Among many other things, he told me that the first time he picked up the saxophone he played pretty much the way he does today.
-I can believe it, since, regardless of the context, Ornette Coleman has always played in the same way, in the same style, always based on melody of abstract yet natural beauty.
+When he told me that the first time he picked up the saxophone he played pretty much the way he does today, I believed it: Regardless of the context, Ornette Coleman always uses the same material in the same style, always based on melody of abstract yet natural beauty.

-Charlie Parker was at his peak when Ornette came of age.
-Therefore, the immediate material this mystic of melody had to use was early 1950’s jazz: swinging bop-type heads with a standard rhythm section featuring discursive solos on semi-complex chord changes.
+The kind of music Charlie Parker perfected was at its peak when Ornette came of age.
+Jazz usually meant swinging bop-type heads with a standard rhythm section featuring discursive solos on semi-complex chord changes.
 Ornette learned more kinds of music later, but jazz is what initially caught his ear, and his first recording from early 1958 has swinging bop-type heads with a standard rhythm section featuring discursive solos on semi-complex chord changes.

 Obviously, I shouldn’t extrapolate too much from one afternoon’s casual reading of a ballad.
 But even before rehearsing with Ornette a little bit, I already believed that the Ornette we know and love wouldn’t exist without the first Five Spot band with Don Cherry, Charlie Haden, and Billy Higgins.
 (Ed Blackwell and Dewey Redman are the two other most significant collaborators, but David Izenzon, Charles Moffett, Bobby Bradford, Jimmy Garrison, Scott LaFaro and Denardo Coleman have also played with Ornette in a sympathetic way.
 Probably the members of Prime Time have also mostly made up their own parts.)